tobiasjpark/Serverless-Federated-Learning/README.md

 This is a PyTorch machine learning model which is stored in S3.
 It represents the most up-to-date model.
 The global model will be updated in each round of federated learning.
 To save the PyTorch model to S3, the model object is converted to a dictionary and serialized to a file using pickle.
 It can then be deserialized with pickle and converted back into a python object.
 The `create_empty_NN_file.py` script in the utils folder can be used to create an initial file to start off with.

 ## Initiator
 The initiator is an AWS Lambda function that initiates the beginning of a single round of training.
 It can be invoked manually through an API or by a timer at set intervals.
 When invoked, it kick starts a new round by selecting a subset of clients and notifying them to participate in the new round.
+It can be invoked by an AWS EventBridge timer or any other supported AWS event of your choosing.

 ### Configuration Options
 - ChooseClients.py: Edit the chooseClients function in this file to specify a custom algorithm for how clients should be chosen at the beginning of each global round.
 The function is called at the beginning of each global round; it is given as an argument a list `clients` of the names of all clients who are available for participation and must return a list of the names of clients chosen to participate in the next global round.
+The default option is to use a client selection algorithm that attempts to pick the fastest clients probabilistically, using exponential weighted averaging to calculate the average turnaround of the clients; the clients time themselves and handle their own averaged value - see the Clients section below.

 ## Clients
 The clients are any number of edge devices running our client code in AWS Greengrass.
 Each one has a dataset to train with stored locally on the device.
 Each client checks an S3 bucket periodically to detect the start of a new round.
 When the Initiator begins a new round, the clients see this and check whether they have been selected to participate.
 If so, they download the current global model, perform updates/training on it using their local dataset, and upload their resulting models to another S3 bucket.
 See the Installation/Setup section for instructions on where the client's dataset files should be located on the device.

 ### Configuration Options
+- client.py: At the top of this file are some configuration parameters for the client device.
+The variable `b` is used for the client selection algorithm (see poster addendum) and is used to tune the exponential weighted averaging parameter.
+The exponential weighted averaging of the turnaround time for each client is performed by the client in the updateTurnaround() function at the top of the file.
+The variable `local_per_global` specifies how many local training rounds should be performed per each global round (see poster).
+The environment variable `AWS_DEFAULT_REGION` should be set to whichever AWS region you wish the client to use; this should be the same region that the Lambda functions are located in.
+If running the client on Greengrass, or if your host environment does not have your AWS credentials set, you may also need to set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to allow the device to access the necessary components in AWS.
 - CreatePickle.py: Edit the createPickle function in this file to  prepare the pyTorch neural network to be pickled as a file.
 It is given an argument my_net (the pyTorch network object) and a reference to the pyTorch DataLoader object created in LoadData.py (see below).
 The DataLoader object is included in case the user wants to use data like the number of points in the dataset and include that information in the pickled object to be used later by the weight averager for a custom averaging algorithm.
 Whatever object is returned by the createPickle function is the object that is serialized and pickled.
 - LoadData.py: Edit the loadData function in this file to control how the client's dataset is loaded.
 The id of the client is given as an argument.
 The function must return a pyTorch DataLoader object that represents its dataset.
 - Net.py: Edit this file to describe the pyTorch neural network being used to train.
 This should match the Net.py file used by the Averager (see Averager section below).
 This file will be treated as the neural network object throuhout the rest of the code.